 Be sure to look for a bone-in prime rib if possible, but boneless prime rib is also tasty.
 Look at the cross-section of the Roast and look for bright red color with nicely marbled meat.

-Some Prime Rib Roasts will already be tied and the rib bones partially separated.
+Some Prime Rib Roasts will already be tied, and the rib bones will be partially separated.
 If not, you can ask the butcher to tie off your roast.

 My general rule when deciding how large a roast you’ll need is each bone will serve 2-3 adults.
 If you have eight adults, then a four-bone Rib Roast will give everyone a healthy portion.